 - Australia (02) 8006 4411

-Haneda Airport (HND), formally known as Tokyo International Airport, was opened in 1931.
-With the completion of the new Narita Airport (NRT) in 1978, Narita Airport took over most of Tokyo's international air traffic, and Haneda Airport was designated to handle Tokyo's domestic air traffic.
-However, thanks to the completion of a new runway and international terminal building, Haneda has resumed handling an increased number of international flights since October 2010.
+Haneda Airport (HND), formally known as Tokyo International Airport, was opened in 1931 in Tokyo.
+With the completion of the new Narita Airport (NRT) in 1978, Narita Airport took over most of Tokyo's international air traffic leaving Haneda Airport to handle Tokyo's domestic air traffic.
+However, thanks to the completion of a new runway and international terminal building, Haneda resumed handling international flights and travel since October 2010.